Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 What Claude scheduling can solve: automate the "information integration" part of the weekly report, so you only need to do final confirmation and personal additions — compressing the time spent on weekly reports from 30-45 minutes to 5-10 minutes.

-Step 1: Design your weekly report prompt template.
+Step 1: Design your weekly report Prompt Template.
 Create a "Weekly Report" Project in Claude.ai with Custom Instructions setting your work context (role, main responsibilities, who you typically report to).
 Then design your report generation prompt.
 Recommended framework:

 "Every Friday at 4:00pm, please generate an initial draft of this week's work report.
 Format requirements: (1) This week's key work (3-5 items, one sentence each stating outcomes — not just 'what was done' but 'what was done and what result was achieved'); (2) Numbers and highlights (any specific metrics or results worth mentioning this week); (3) Challenges encountered and how they were handled; (4) Next week's plan (3-5 items, ranked by priority); (5) Items needing manager support (if any).
 Please generate the report based on this week's work notes I've compiled: [this section I'll fill in manually after the schedule triggers].
 If I provide no notes, please first generate a report framework plus a question list I can quickly answer for you to compile into a report."